DarkForte/darkforte.github.io/_pages/aboutme.md

 author_profile: true
 ---

-I'm currently Ph.D. student at Peking University.
+I'm a current student in the M.S in Computer Science program at Carnegie Mellon University.
 I got my bachelor's degree from Beijing University of Technology.

 When I was an undergraduate, I participated in ACM-ICPC for three years and won several silver medals in regional contests, including the EC-Final round held in China.